sanglantes/julkortsgeneratorn-writeup/julkortsgeneratorn-writeup.md

 <img src="name_str.png"></img>
 <br>Name string<br>
 <img src="fread_call.png"></img>
-<br>`fread` parameters showing pointer to `fopen`.
+<br>`fread` parameters showing pointer to the constant string in `fopen`.
 ### Patching
 The rules have been established.
 You're only allowed to patch a single byte.
 That eliminates the possibility of manipulating the string `./card_template.txt`.
 Let's take a look at the assembly.
 Binary Ninja has been so kind to label the variables for us.
 From the get-go, it's possible to deduce that the user-supplied name is at an offset of `-850` bytes from the base pointer.
 Moving on to the string holding `./card_template.txt`, that has an offset of `-870` bytes from `rbp`.
 Now, let's try changing the pointer in `fopen` to the user-supplied input.
 To do this, simply change the offset from `-870` to `-850`.
-I'll save this as `service_patched`.
+I'll save this as `service_patch`.

 ```
-$ ./service_patched
+$ ./service_patch
 Skriv in ditt namn:
 > test.txt
 This is a test!